Carriewenyangyang/scalable-data-science-project-group/README.md

 + Automatic token installation API for client integration.
 + Demonstration of real-time model updates and weights aggregation.

+### Contributions
+Lukas: Responsible for client deployment, i.e. handling connections to clients, distribution of data via google-drive/google-cloud and creating the necessary environment for clients to do the training.
+Code-wise, this would be the content of the client-deployment folder.

 | Role                | Resposibility                                              |
 | ------------------- | ---------------------------------------------------------- |
 | Model Adaptation    | Modifying the Amazon Book NN to fit Spotify's music data.  |